zowe/zac/process/governance.md

 * Make sure that ongoing PRs are moving forward at the right pace or closing them.
 * In general continue to be willing to spend at least 25% of one's time working on the project (about 1.25 business days per week).

-### When Does a Maintainer Lose Maintainer Status
+### When Does a Committer Lose Committer Status

 If a committer is no longer interested or cannot perform the committer duties listed above, they should volunteer to be moved to emeritus status.
-In extreme cases this can also occur by a vote of the maintainers per the voting process.
+In extreme cases this can also occur by a vote of the committers per the voting process.
 Commit writes will be suspended while emeritus.
 In the future, if the Committer Emeritus wishes to rejoin they can contact the community via e-mail for re-instatement.
 Prior contributions will be considered and a vote can ensue quickly to determine restoration of write access.

 ## Lead